cs231n/cs231n.github.io/optimization-1.md

 #### Strategy #2: Random Local Search

 The first strategy you may think of is to try to extend one foot in a random direction and then take a step only if it leads downhill.
-Concretely, we will start out with a random \\(W\\), generate random perturbations \\( \delta W \\) to it and if the loss at the perturbed \\(W + \delta W\\) is lower, we will perform an update.
+Concretely, we will start out with a random \\(W\\), generate random perturbations \\( \delta W' \\) to it and if the loss at the perturbed \\(W + \delta W'\\) is lower, we will perform an update.
 The code for this procedure is as follows:

 ```python
 W = np.random.randn(10, 3073) * 0.001 # generate random starting W